 Sooner or later (hopefully sooner, for their customers' sakes), companies that do business in China will most likely conduct some degree of audit of their facilities.
 Depending on the product and industry, the audit could be as simple as confirming the building has the right name on it and no human labor laws are being violated.

-However as a manufacture of our size, that is only where it begins.
-There is consistent auditing of the entire process; from equipment and quality of results to ensuring the compliance for all required certifications is maintained.
+However, as a manufacture of our size, that is only where it begins.
+There is consistent auditing of the entire process; from equipment and quality of results to ensure compliance for all required certifications is maintained.

 How Are Your Products Shipped?